WBlair1/StatusEffectManager/README.md

 ```
 </details>

 2. Copy the example above for your own effects!
-You can place effects not called with AddPremadeEffects() in any folder, but I recommend adding them in the StatusEffects folder.
+I recommend adding them in the StatusEffects folder (but not the PremadeEffects one).

 ## Methods
 - init(): Initializes module and sets discriminators of all status effects.